“Once I forgot about the photo and went on a date with the subject.”

 “…an indirect viewing of things.”

-What Szarkowski used to say “the photographer’s eye”.
+What Szarkowski used to call “the photographer’s eye”.
 This basically means an indirect viewing of things.

 Street photography is very much about seizing the moment.
 Things usually happen unexpectedly.
 How do you train your eyes to “know” when a special moment is about to come?